Measurement of Cortisol in Human Hair as a Biomarker of Systemic Exposure

 TLDR Hair cortisol can be used to measure long-term stress exposure.

-This study described a new assay for measuring cortisol in human hair, providing a non-invasive method to assess long-term cortisol exposure.
-The researchers modified an existing immunoassay for saliva to measure cortisol in hair and established a reference range for non-obese subjects.
-They found that hair cortisol levels were not affected by hair color or dyeing after sample collection, though dyeing before collection did decrease cortisol levels.
-The study reported a significant correlation between hair cortisol levels and 24-hour urine cortisol (r=0.33; P=0.041), supporting hair cortisol as a biomarker for long-term systemic exposure.
-The reference range for cortisol in hair was 17.7-153.2 pg/mg, with a median of 46.1 pg/mg.
+The study described a new assay for measuring cortisol in human hair, which was intended to serve as a biomarker for long-term systemic exposure.
+The researchers modified an existing immunoassay for saliva cortisol to measure cortisol in hair and established a reference range for non-obese subjects.
+They found that hair cortisol levels were not affected by hair color or dying after sample collection, but were decreased if the hair was dyed before sampling.
+The study reported a significant correlation between hair cortisol levels and 24-hour urine cortisol (r=0.33; P=0.041), supporting the use of hair cortisol as a biomarker for long-term cortisol exposure.
+The reference range for cortisol in hair was determined to be 17.7-153.2 pg/mg, with a median of 46.1 pg/mg.